SetKu/WaveFuncCollapse/README.md

   <img alt="Infinite Collapse Demo" src="https://i.postimg.cc/SR9gwMGr/Infinite.gif" width="85%" height="85%" style="border-radius:12px;"/>
 </div>

-In the version 1 and version 2 of `wfc`, only the simple-tiled model was implemented for the algorithm.
+In the version 1 and version 2 of `wavefc`, only the simple-tiled model was implemented for the algorithm.
 This severely limited its "creative" capabilities, creating rather dull outputs.
 In the current version of the algorithm, the overlapping-tiled model is used.
 This produces much better outputs and also more quickly in certain cases.
 Though, this model generally takes longer than the simple-tiled model.
 Luckily, the new overlapping logic is simply a more advanced superset of the original approach.
 This means that by specifying the tile size to be 1, you are essentially using the simple-tiled model.

 The way the algorithm chooses which tile (superposition) to collapse next is based on the Shannon Entropy of a particular location.
 This is calculated using the probabilities of each of the possible values occurence in the original sample.
 These are all taken together to form the collective entropy for a given superposition.